 What Causes Varicose Veins to Bleed?

 Now, don’t forget, varicose veins are located fairly close to the surface of your skin.
-Which means that, over time, your varicose veins are become large, weak, easily-impacted store-houses for your blood.
+Which means that, over time, your varicose veins become large, weak, easily-impacted store-houses for your blood.
 Now you understand why people with vein disease are more vulnerable to bleeding episodes, and why those episodes may result in serious blood loss.

 Risks of Bleeding Varicose Veins